5jt/dyalog-cookbook/manuscript/15_WindowsEventLog.md

 In case you've never heard of it, or you are not sure what exactly the purpose of it is, this is for you; otherwise jump to "Why is the Windows Event Log important?".

 The Windows Event Log is by no means an alternative to application specific log files.
 Most ordinary applications do not write to the Windows Event Log at all, some only when things go wrong and very few always.
-In other words, for ordinary applications you may or may not find useful information in the Windows Event Log, but the likelihood is slim.
+In other words, for ordinary applications you may or may not find useful information in the Windows Event Log.

-That's very different for any application that runs as a Windows Service: those are expected to write to the Windows Event Log when it starts, when it quits and when it encounters problems, and it might add even more information.
+That's very different for any application that runs as a Windows Service: those are _expected_ to write to the Windows Event Log when it starts, when it quits and when it encounters problems, and it might add even more information.
 You will find it hard to find an exception.

 Similarly Scheduled Tasks are expected to do the same, although some don't, or report just errors.